Back To Search Results

 • Absent radii and thumbs

-• Histories of bone marrow failure or malignancies, specifically, myelodysplastic syndrome (MDS), acute myelogenous leukemia (AML), squamous cell carcinoma (SCC), at younger ages (younger than 40 years) in the patient or family members.
+• Histories of bone marrow failure or malignancies, specifically, myelodysplastic syndrome (MDS), acute myelogenous leukemia (AML), and squamous cell carcinoma (SCC), at younger ages (younger than 40 years) in the patient or family members.
 [7][1]

 Dyskeratosis congenita also presents in children more often than adults.
 While dyskeratosis congenita shares many features with Fanconi anemia (short stature, low birth weight, hypogonadism, and histories of premature malignancies including MDS/AML and SCC), it has the following differences: